publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptIV/ch51/schI/m__us_usc_t38_s5101.md

 >     “(b)  __Limitation__  __.—__

->     The Secretary may carry out the pilot program under this section through not more than 10 regional offices of the Department of Veterans Affairs.
+>     The Secretary may carry out the pilot program under this section as follows:

+>         “(1) In fiscal years before fiscal year 2015, through not more than 10 regional offices of the Department of Veterans Affairs.

->     “(c)  __Source of Funds__  __.—__
+>         “(2) In fiscal year 2015, through not more than 12 regional offices of the Department.

+>         “(3) In fiscal year 2016, through not more than 15 regional offices of the Department.

+>         “(4) In fiscal year 2017 and each fiscal year thereafter, through such regional offices of the Department as the Secretary considers appropriate.”

->     Payments for contracts under the pilot program under this section shall be made from amounts available to the Secretary of Veterans Affairs for payment of compensation and pensions.
+    “(c) Source of Funds.—Payments for contracts under the pilot program under this section shall be made from amounts available to the Secretary of Veterans Affairs for payment of compensation and pensions.

->     “(d)  __Report to Congress__  __.—__

->     Not later than three years after the date of the enactment of this Act \[Oct.
+    “(d) Report to Congress.—Not later than three years after the date of the enactment of this Act \[Oct.
 9, 1996\], the Secretary shall submit to the Congress a report on the effect of the use of the authority provided by subsection (a) on the cost, timeliness, and thoroughness of medical disability examinations.”

  __Expedited Treatment of Remanded Claims__